cp6/laravel-ftp-sftp/README.md

 Used for creating SFTP and FTP connections

 <h3>File</h3>
-File actions such as downloading, uploading and deleting.
+File actions such as downloading, uploading, deleting, moving and reading.